jamsocket/fractional_index/README.md

 This is useful as a key in a `BTreeMap` when we want to be able to arbitrarily insert or re-order elements in a collection, but don't actually care what the key is.

-For an ordered sequence data structure built atop this implementation, see the [List](https://aper.dev/doc/aper/data_structures/struct.List.html) implementation of [Aper](https://aper.dev/).
+For an ordered sequence data structure built atop this implementation, see the [List](https://docs.rs/aper/0.1.3/aper/data_structures/struct.List.html) implementation of [Aper](https://aper.dev/).

 ## Introduction

-Given a key-value store that is sorted by key, we can construct an ordered list by assigning each value an arbitrary ascending key in some ordered type.
+Let's say we want to build a data structure that acts like a list but has fast arbitrary inserts at any point.
+One way is to start with a key-value store, and assign each value an arbitrary ascending key of some ordered type.
 However, our ability to perform an insert to an arbitrary position in the list will depend on our ability to construct a key between any two adjacent values.

 A naive approach to this is to use a floating-point number as the key.
 To find a key between two adjacent values, we could average those two values.
 However, this runs into numerical precision